felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/encouraging-others.jpg" position="center" caption="" >}}

-## Tip 13: Share your notes online
+## Tip 14: Share your notes online

 I developed the habit to scan my notes once they are complete for a given book and putting them on my Google Drive.
+I then include a publicly accessible link to these scans directly in my reviews.
 This has many
 advantages:

 - It creates a true cloud-supported backup, meaning that I would most